Data Centers in Kharkiv

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Kharkiv are positioned to serve the city's historical industrial, technological, and educational sectors.
-They provide the low-latency infrastructure required by local government, software development firms, and academic institutions.
+Proximity To Key Business Districts: Data centers in Kharkiv are positioned to serve the city's significant industrial, technological, and academic sectors.
+This proximity provides low-latency connectivity essential for local manufacturing, R&D, and software development firms.

 Natural Disaster Risk

 Kharkiv has a high overall risk score of 5.6 out of 10, as of September 2025.
-This rating is overwhelmingly influenced by human factors, including projected conflict and current conflict intensity, which are both rated at the maximum score of 10.
+This rating is significantly influenced by human factors, including projected conflict.
+The risk from natural hazards alone is moderate.